Station wagon: France

-In France, almost all station wagon models are called a "Break", although the spelling is different from the English shooting brake.
+In France, almost all station wagon models are called a "Break".

 The first station wagon produced by a French manufacturer was the Citroën Traction Avant Familiale model introduced in 1935.
 The first Peugeot station wagon was the Peugeot 203, introduced in 1950.

-In 1958, the Citroën ID Break (known as the Safari in English-speaking countries) was introduced, being larger than other French station wagon models and of similar size to the contemporary full-size station wagons from the United States.
-It had a seating capacity of eight people, consisting of two front-facing bench seats and two folding inward-facing seats in the cargo area.
+In 1958, the Citroën ID Break (known as the Safari in English-speaking countries) was introduced, larger than other French station wagon models and of similar size to contemporary full-size station wagons from the United States.
+It seated eight people, with two front-facing bench seats and two folding inward-facing seats in the cargo area.
 The 'Familiale' version had a front bench seat, a forward-facing three-space bench seat in the middle, and a folding forward-facing three-seat bench in the rear, providing a versatile nine-seat car.
 The Citroën ID also had a two-part tailgate and a hydropneumatic suspension that allowed a self-leveling ride height and automatic brake biasing regardless of the load carried.
-The car could also 'kneel' to the ground for easy loading of heavy or large items.
-The successors to the ID, the Citroën CX and Citroën XM continued to be amongst the largest station wagon cars produced in Europe, but the model was discontinued in 2000 and a station wagon version was not available for its Citroën C6 successor.
+The car could also 'kneel' to the ground to facilitate loading heavy or large items.
+The successors to the ID, the Citroën CX and Citroën XM, continued to be among the largest station wagon cars produced in Europe.
+Nevertheless, the model was discontinued in 2000, and a station wagon version was unavailable for its Citroën C6 successor.

 The Peugeot 404, introduced in 1960, offered a conventional large station wagon alternative to the innovative Citroëns.
 Its replacement, the 505 was available in both five-seat and seven-seat 'Familiale' versions.
 As with the Citroëns, changing demands in the French car market led to the end of the large Peugeot station wagon models in the mid-1990s, with the smaller Peugeot 406 becoming the largest station wagon model in the range from 1995.
-In a similar situation to the United States, the decline of traditional Break and Familiale models in France was in no small part due to the introduction of the minivan in the form of the Renault Espace in 1984.
+Similarly to the United States, the decline of traditional Break and Familiale models in France was partly due to the introduction of the minivan in the form of the Renault Espace in 1984.